|

 |||||||

-INTERNATIONAL CLIMATE CHANGE COOPERATION
+CLIMATE CHANGE

-I collected an original dataset of countries' positions on several "issues" raised at the UN climate negotiations.
-I performed a content analysis of the UNFCCC National Communications and the climate agreements.
-The dataset tracks positions, salience and outcomes at 2 points in time: the years before the Kyoto Protocol enforcement (2001-04) and the post-Kyoto Protocol negotiation years (2008-11).
+This project focuses on international climate negotiations at the United Nations Framework Convention on Climate Change (UNFCCC).
+The questions that motivate the project include: What are the domestic sources of national positions at the UNFCCC?
+How does the salience of climate change affect negotiation behavior?
+Can weak countries shape the final agreements at the climate negotiations?
+I collected an original dataset of countries' positions on several issues raised at the UNFCCC negotiations, with a content analysis of National Communications and agreements in the years before the Kyoto Protocol enforcement (2001-04) and the post-Kyoto Protocol negotiations (2008-11).
 Here are the "UNFCCC Negotiations Dataset" files and the coding notes.

-Details: Collaborative research project Funding: British Academy/Leverhulme; University of Essex ESSEXLab Duration: April 2015 - present Summary Governments across developed countries growingly face decisions over whether to open their borders and provide welfare to foreign immigrants.
+IMMIGRATION AND PUBLIC OPINION Details: Collaborative research project Funding: British Academy/Leverhulme; University of Essex ESSEXLab Duration: 2015 - present Governments across developed countries growingly face decisions over whether to open their borders and provide welfare to foreign immigrants.
 Public opinion can be a major factor in the willingness of governments to use public funds for this purpose.
 This project looks at the scenario in which publics exposed to tragic migration — that is, migration that is linked to humanitarian crises and failures of international cooperation — assess the entry of migrants.
 We aim at clarifying how strongly emotional triggers affect considerations due to threats of social competition, past immigration experience and proximity to point of entry of immigrants.
-DataThe data collection focuses on Italy and involves surveys, archival work and media content analysis, as well as field experiments and qualitative interviews.
+The data collection focuses on Italy and involves surveys, archival work and media content analysis, as well as field experiments and qualitative interviews.
 Read the summary of research in Italy (including original interviews in Sicily) here.
 MASS WELFARE AND PROGRESSIVE TAXATION

 Citation: Federica Genovese, Kenneth Scheve & David Stasavage.
 Comparative Income Taxation Database.
 2016.
 Stanford University Libraries SSDS Social Science Data Collection.